Country singer Gary Allan's new album gets label's early push

 "I think you need to do something new to keep reinventing yourself," he said.
 "I used three different producers and we were all a little competitive with each other to see who could get the best songs," he said.

 "The result was we got better quality in the songs and the recording.
-It's my favorite album I've ever done."
+It's my favourite album I've ever done."

-Among his favorite songs on the album is "One More Time," a song about the death of his father in 2008, written with Hillary Lindsey and Matt Warren - co-writers on "Every Storm."
+Among his favourite songs on the album is "One More Time," a song about the death of his father in 2008, written with Hillary Lindsey and Matt Warren - co-writers on "Every Storm."

 "We just wanted to write an introspective song," Allan said.
 "We kept thinking 'What would you say when you got to the pearly gates?', and what I would say is 'I want one more time, I'm not ready to be there.'"